-Both the M6 and the FZ300 are recent models that are part of the current product line-up.
-The FZ300 replaced the earlier Panasonic FZ200, while the M6 followed on from the Canon M5.
+The FZ300 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is the Canon M6 better than the Panasonic FZ300 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.